The Sullivans: Story and setting

 The story began in 1939, with the declaration of war against Germany.
-From the outset the series focused on the Sullivan family of fictitious address 7 Gordon Street, Camberwell, Victoria, along with neighbourhood friends, relatives and associates.
+From the outset the series focused on the Sullivan family of fictitious address 7 Gordon Street, Camberwell, Melbourne, Victoria along with their neighbourhood friends, relatives and associates.
 The majority of the show's storylines related to the war, focusing on either the fighting itself or its effect on the Sullivan family.
-Scenes of battles in North Africa, Greece, Crete, Britain, New Guinea and Malaya were all filmed in or around Melbourne.
+Scenes of battles in North Africa, Greece (including Crete), Britain, New Guinea and Malaya were all filmed in or around Melbourne.
 However, some of the exterior scenes in the Netherlands were actually filmed in Amsterdam.

 The series was renowned for its high production standards.
 The programme's researchers went to great lengths to ensure both historical and cultural accuracy.
 Many scenes were timestamped and the scripts referenced actual military developments and events of the time, such as discussion of specific battles, sporting results and cinematic releases.
 For instance, this even went down to the weather, where the researchers checked through back copies of newspapers.
 Authentic 1930s furniture was located and used on sets, while kitchen pantries and the corner store were stocked with packaged goods of the era.

 The set designer Nick Rossendale said it was a "fascinating job" to find these items.
 He went on to say that the big companies would say to him they didn't have anything for him but he persisted by asking if he could look through their warehouses.
 "When I got in, I usually found something", he said.
 "It's amazing what a bit of research and looking around will dig up.
 The forgotten stuff that was lying around was unbelievable.
 No one knew it was there."

 For instance, he found "hundreds of old pub mirrors labels, completely clean and unused" with every one of them "for a certain period of time".
 He said "to reproduce these would have cost a fortune but we can now label any product – can or bottle – with a real label so it won't be a reproduction at all."